idreaminteractive/go-htmx-01/README.md

 ## Todo

 - Updating Notes as public or private
 - Editing notes
-- Refactor!
 - Add some cleanup and better handling of error states, etc.
-- Bring in some HTMX goodness
 - SSE with some neat stuff
+- Semantic layout, styling, UX and better test coverage.
+- GH Action setup for CICD